Reegan-758/Password-Generator/README.md

 - Simple and easy-to-use command-line interface

 ### Usage
-1. Navigate to the `command-line` directory:
+1. Navigate to the `Command-Line` directory:

 ```bash
 cd command-line